 A: Yes.
-You should know that the accident coverage is written on an "EXCESS" basis.
-This simply means that if the volunteer has other insurance, such as Medicare, that insurance would be primary and the coverages provided by our policy would be in excess of Medicare and any other supplemental policies in force.
+Accident coverage is written on an "EXCESS" basis.
+This means if the volunteer has other insurance, such as Medicare, that insurance would be primary and the coverages provided by our policy would be in excess of Medicare/any other supplemental policies in force.